davidralphlewis/binaryephemera/_notes/Interstitial Journaling.md

 It's useful to [[Be Present]] and think about what you need to do.

 I occasionally use this at work, but it can be a distraction from actually [[Getting Things Done]].
-It's especially useful in [[org-mode]] in [[Emacs]], where a shortcut can quickly add an entry with a timestamp.
+It's especially useful in [[Org-Mode]] in [[Emacs]], where a shortcut can quickly add an entry with a timestamp.

 I learnt this from <a href="https://nesslabs.com/interstitial-journaling" >Anne-Laure le Cuff.</a>